 Allow users to connect with learning opportunities and each other.
 Social learning encourages the sharing of ideas and collaborative problem solving.

 We found that when learners were actively engaged in problem solving they better retained and applied their new skills.
 In a group environment, learners were more receptive to ideas that challenged their existing beliefs and more open to change when they felt like they were contributing to a greater whole.

 When the training environment was flipped and they were asked to solve a problem without an instructor providing the method, they found their own ways to come up with the best possible solutions.
 We found that diverse groups were more likely to come up with the most interesting possible solutions.

 After many rounds of testing, we found that inclusion was crucial to establishing the right environment for creating lasting ideas, change, and innovation.

-Companies need to start supporting the things that people want to learn, even if it is unrelated to their goals as a business.
+Our prototypes showed us better ways to help people engage with the topic and each other.
 We found that once people started to problem solve together, they were addicted.
 This culture of learning translates to a better work environment where workers can apply their new skills to your business and customer problems.